SwapLabsInc/satflow-mm/README.md

 - Magic Eden (as a price index source)
 - Satflow (for listing items and, later, placing bids)

+The application comes pre-configured with support for two collections:
+- Runestone
+- NodeMonkes

 ## Prerequisites

 1. **Node.js v14+**: Make sure you have a recent version of Node installed.